pinot-contrib/pinot-docs/basics/getting-started/kubernetes-quickstart.md

 ### Pinot Data Explorer

-The script below, located at `./pinot/helm/pinot`, performs local port forwarding, and opens the Pinot query console in your default web browser.
+The following script (located at `./pinot/helm/pinot`) performs local port forwarding, and opens the Pinot query console in your default web browser.

 ```bash
 ./query-pinot-data.sh